marsdrums/ReSTIR-reworking/3) Diffuse.md

 > There's no reason to use fine-stepped ray marching, since we're not interested in what the ray intersects and where, but just if there's something between the shaded pixel and the sample.

 Shadow rays are traced using the functions in restir.raytrace.glsl.

-After validation, the reservoir are output moving on to the next phase.

 ## Reservoir weight clamping (half-res)